 The MindView Options dialog lets you customize your environment and gives you access to external web resources.

-- Click the MindView Button. - Click MindView Options in the bottom right.
+- Click the File tab. - Click MindView Options in the bottom right of the panel.

 The MindView Options dialog that opens contains several panels, corresponding to different options.